martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 This blog post is originally published on https://martinctc.github.io/blog/, and co-authored by Martin Chan and Avision Ho.

 ## 💻 Overview
-Our project was mainly motivated by an observation, i.e. **that the engagement of the Hong Kong public with their local politicians is very low.**[^1] Historically, the work of Hong Kong's District Councillors (DCs) are neither widely known nor closely scrutinised by the public media.
+Our project was mainly motivated by an observation **that the engagement of the Hong Kong public with their local politicians is very low.**[^1] Historically, the work of Hong Kong's District Councillors (DCs) are neither widely known nor closely scrutinised by the public media.
 Until recently, most District Councillors did not use webpages or Facebook pages to share their work, but instead favour distributing physical copies of 'work reports' via Direct Mail.
 A hypothesis is that this has changed significantly with the 2019 District Council election, where turnout has jumped to 71% (from 47% in 2015).
 For context, Hong Kong's District Councils is the most local level of government, and is the only level in which there is full universal suffrage for all candidates.

 <img src="https://raw.githubusercontent.com/martinctc/blog/master/images/18-district-council.png" alt="A map of Hong Kong's 18 District Councils.
 Illustration by Ocean Cheung" style="max-width:300px;">